bi-tm/express-nedb-rest/README.md

 There is no need to start a daemon process and to communicate with it.
 Unfortunately i found no RESTful web API for this database, so here is my first try to implement one.

-My module is built on [ExpressJS]((http://expressjs.com/) server framework and provides an express Router object.
+My module is built on [ExpressJS](http://expressjs.com/) server framework and provides an express Router object.
 This can be integrated easily into any express application as middleware.

-The API enables client sided javascript components to access database content via HTTP RESTfull calls.
+The API enables client sided javascript components to access database content via HTTP RESTful calls.
 This can be used i.e. for HTML5 applications.

 ## Installation